Missouri vs. North Texas NCAA Football Odds, Plays and Insights | October 9, 2021

 North Texas Stats and Trends

-- Thus far this year North Texas has one win against the spread.
+- North Texas has one win against the spread in four games this season.

-- The Mean Green have been underdogs by 19 points or more one time this season and have not covered the spread once.
+- The Mean Green have yet to cover the spread this year when underdogs by 19 points or more.

 - North Texas' games this year have not eclipsed the over/under yet in three opportunities.

-- North Texas is 0-1 against the spread and 1-1 overall when the team picks up more than 500 yards.
+- When North Texas piles up over 500 yards, the team is 0-1 against the spread and 1-1 overall.

-- The Mean Green have six giveaways this season, while the Tigers have six takeaways .
+- This year the Mean Green have turned the ball over six times, while the Tigers have forced 6 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.